whitphx/streamlit-webrtc/README.md

 aioice_logger.setLevel(logging.WARNING)
 ```

-## API
+## API changes
 Currently there is no documentation about the interface.
 See the example [app.py](./app.py) for the usage.
-The API is not finalized yet and can be changed without backward compatiblity in the future releases until v1.0.
+The API is not finalized yet and can be changed without backward compatibility in the future releases until v1.0.

 ### For users since versions `<0.20`
 `VideoTransformerBase` and its `transform` method have been marked as deprecated in v0.20.0.
 Please use `VideoProcessorBase#recv()` instead.